 Read More on this – Section 80GG Deductions – For rent paid

-3. Medical treatment of specified ailments under section 80DDB:-Deductions of expenses on medical treatment of specified ailments (such as AIDS, cancer and neurological diseases) can be claimed under Section 80DDB.
-The maximum amount of deduction allowed from gross total income is restricted to Rs 40,000 (which goes up to Rs 60,000 if the age of the person treated is 60 years or more) on condition that no medical reimbursement is received from any insurance company or employer for this amount.
+Deductions of expenses on medical treatment of specified ailments (such as AIDS, cancer and neurological diseases) can be claimed under Section 80DDB.
+The maximum amount of deduction allowed from gross total income is restricted to Rs 40,000.
+However for senior citizen the maximum amount of deduction till A.Y 2018-19 is Rs 60,000 and this limit has been increased to Rs 1,00,000 from A.Y 2019-20.
+In case of super senior citizen the maximum amount of deduction for A.Y 2016-17 to A.y 2018-19 is Rs 80,000 and it has been increased to Rs 1,00,000 from A.y 2019-20 on condition that no medical reimbursement is received from any insurance company or employer for this amount.

 In order to claim this deduction, however, you will have to submit Form 10-1 from a specialist doctor working in a government hospital in India, confirming the treatment of the disease.